1. Stick With Your Own Schedule

 10. Quit bad habits

 Smokers, more often than anybody else, have sleep-related issues.
 Just like caffeine, nicotine affects brain activity and often leads to breathing disorders which in turn may keep you awake for a long time.
-If you’ve decided to get on a path of healthy lifestyle it’d be sensible to follow the above said tips and quit smoking as well.
-Physical desire for a fag, according to research, weakens and/or completely disappears within the first 3 days after you quit.
+If you’ve decided to get on a path of a healthy lifestyle it’d be sensible to follow the above-said tips and quit smoking as well.
+A physical desire for a fag, according to research, weakens and/or completely disappears within the first 3 days after you quit.

 Following these simple rules should help you drift to sleep much easier and quicker, contributing to your better health and well-being.
 Of course, if sleep disorders have become a serious problem and nothing helps, you should get the help from an expert.